Thermoformed Parts in Practice

 How is a tray cleaned industrially?

-In most cases, production sites sort trays that need to be cleaned and place them at a collection point where they are picked up for workpiece carrier cleaning.
-The trays are then cleaned either in-house or by an external service provider.
+Usually, production sites sort out trays that need to be cleaned and place them at a collection point where they are picked up for workpiece carrier cleaning.
+The cleaning of the trays then takes place either in-house or at an external service provider.
 Industrial washing systems are used for this purpose.
-The designs of the washing systems are as varied as the items, workpiece carriers, and components being cleaned.
-In simplified terms, the washing process usually involves the following steps:

 • Pre-wash zone